Nola, Bruce power Phillies past Braves

 MOURNING

-Phillies manager Gabe Kapler is grieving the loss of Los Angeles Angels pitcher Tyler Skaggs, who died Monday at 27.
+Kapler is grieving the loss of Los Angeles Angels pitcher Tyler Skaggs, who died Monday at 27.
 Kapler and Skaggs, both California natives, were part of a group of players who worked out at Pepperdine University in the winters of 2007 and ’08.

 “Tyler Skaggs was a friend of mine, somebody I worked out with for several offseasons,” Kapler said.
 “It is a really sad time for baseball.
 We lost someone who’s honest, open, caring, humble and hard-working.
 He was all those things.
 Our thoughts and condolences go out to him and the Angels family.
 It’s a big loss.”